geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex2_Implement_Identity_Synch.md

 5. In the **Microsoft Download Center**, scroll down to the **Microsoft Azure Active Directory Connect** section and select **Download**.

-6. In the notification bar that appears at the bottom of the page, select **Save**.
+6. In the notification bar that asks whether you want to Run or Save the **AzureADConnect.msi** file, select **Save**.

 7. Once the download is complete, in the notification bar at the bottom of the page, select **Run**.

 8. This initiates the installation of the Microsoft Azure Active Directory Connect Tool.
-If the **Welcome to Azure AD Connect** window does not appear on the desktop, find the icon for it in the taskbar and select it.
+If the **Welcome to Azure AD Connect** window does not appear on the desktop, find the icon for it in the taskbar and select it. <br/>

 	On the **Welcome to Azure AD Connect** window in the setup wizard, select the **I agree to the license terms and privacy notice** check box and then select **Continue**.

 9. On the **Express Settings** page, read the instruction regarding a single Windows Server AD forest and then select **Use express settings**.